Apple Logo

 Apple Emblem

-All American corporation products, including the iPad and iPhone, are decorated with the famous apple emblem.
-This is a legendary trademark that made the manufacturer famous and made his products recognizable in different parts of the world.
+All American corporation products, including the iPad and iPhone, are adorned with the famous apple emblem.
+It’s a legendary trademark that has made the manufacturer famous and its products recognizable in different parts of the world.
 The bitten fruit is synonymous with Apple and the main element of its visual identity.
-That is why it has remained unchanged since 1977, except for a slight modification to the palette.
+That’s why it has remained unchanged since 1977, except for a slight change in the palette.

 Apple Symbol

-There are no inscriptions on the modern logo – they were present only on the old brand name, used in 1976-1977.
-The typeface was similar to Caslon with minor deviations from the accepted letterforms.
+The modern logo has no inscriptions – they were present only on the old brand name, used in 1976-1977.
+The font was similar to Caslon with minor deviations from the accepted letterforms.

-As for the palette, in the original version, the apple is completely black and sits on a blank white background.
+Regarding the palette, the apple was completely black in the original version and placed on a pure white background.
 Until 1998, it was bright and colorful.
-The fruit consisted of six stripes (top to bottom): light green, yellow, orange, crimson red, purple, and blue.
+The fruit consisted of six stripes (top to bottom): light green, yellow, orange, raspberry-red, purple, and blue.

 Apple color codes